What is trauma-informed massage therapy?

 • outlining professional boundaries with positive regard for patients to create a framework of clarity and respect, such as ending treatments on time and ensuring secure draping

-• informed consent, and
+• informed and ongoing consent, and

 • creating reassuring predictability in both the treatment space and treatment itself